 Interviewee: I first heard about drag in 1992 I just left college in Kentucky and went to Louisville Kentucky my very first gay bar and I saw all these people on stage and I said ouu I can do that.
 I found out they were men in dresses actually lip singing and not singing live.
 I was like oh cool, so I did it for Halloween for fun then I won most beautiful Halloween, I kept winning pageant after pageant and Ive been doing it for almost 30 years now.

 Interview with Sabrina White May 10 2019

-Interviewer: So when did you first start performing drag/?
+Interviewer: So, when did you first start performing drag?

-Interviewee: Probably the year after I saw a year after I saw my first drag show in 93′ in Louisville Kentucky at the connection complex, I did my first amateur night there and I won that.
+Sabrina White: Performing?
+Probably the year after I first saw a year after I saw my first drag show in 93′ in Louisville Kentucky at the Connection Complex.
+I did my first amateur night there and I won that.

-Interviewer: You have to start somewhere, Why did you start performing?
+Interviewer: So, why did you start performing?

 Interviewer: So how did your family and friends accept you getting into drag?

 Sabrina White: My family actually disowned me when I was 15 years old, so they have no idea what I do now they had no clue.
 My friends support me 100 percent though, they’re always right behind me.
 It’s always good to have good friends behind you.

 Interviewer: And where did that that come from?